 Most of you know that cacao and pure dark chocolate is considered the top power food on the planet, with more bioflavonols and antioxidants than any other food.
 So my travels always include searching for the best chocolate I can find as well as the best wine, as the concept of terroir is present in both chocolate and wine.
 And there’s nothing better than creating a good pairing between the two.
 Here are a few tips to help you in creating great chocolate and wine pairings.

 I absolutely love a glass of good full-bodied Malbec wine with a piece of deep dark chocolate.
 It is a match made in heaven, as Argentinian Malbec offers an abundance of slightly acidic fruity notes, primarily those of dark red and purple fruit.
 Pair that with dark chocolate made from cocoa beans grown in Peru or Madagascar–which both also feature acidic fruity notes–and your taste buds will thank you forever.
-If I’m pairing wine with chocolate, that is one of my favourite combinations.
+If I’m pairing wine with dark chocolate, that is one of my favourite combinations.